 The Headwaters Nature field naturalists club meets at the Orangeville & District Senior’s Centre, 26 Bythia Street, Orangeville at 7:00 P.M.

-The next two meetings will be on Tuesday October 18th, and Tuesday November 15th.
+The next meeting will be on Tuesday November 15th.
 The December meeting will be our usual Christmas Bird Count — for which will publish more details shortly.
-(Dates for 2023 have not yet been set.)
+(Details for 2024 have not yet been set.)

 On March 26, 2015, the Upper Credit Field Naturalists Club, (our original name), proudly accepted a Certificate of Merit by the Credit Valley Conservation Authority, “recognizing long-term commitment to provide opportunities for nature enthusiasts and the public that increase environmental awareness and support conservation in the headwaters”.

 (Our Bluebird logo is courtesy of our member Linda McLaren.
 The banner is by our member Peter Jennings.)